 Authentic Japanese Shrimp Tempura Recipe

 Ready?
-Because this easy tempura recipe makes authentic Japanese tempura not only easy but fun!
+This easy tempura recipe makes authentic Japanese tempura not only easy but fun!
 This authentic Japanese recipe comes from Nakano, a highly regarded maker of Japanese knives.
 It is from the company’s new cookbook, aptly entitled Japanese Food Culture.

 What is tempura?